SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Proof of Main Results

 \subsubsection{Convex Gaussian Min-max Theorem}

-The proof of Proposition \ref{prop:empi_Wdis_conv} hinges on the Convex Gaussian Min-max Theorem (CGMT).
-For completeness, we summarize the main idea here.
-In \cite{thrampoulidis2018precise}, using CGMT framework, the asymptotic MSE is derived for the regularized M-estimator:
+Our proof hinges on the Convex Gaussian Min-max Theorem (CGMT).
+For completeness, we briefly summarize the key idea here.
+The CGMT studies a minimax optimization problem (PO) of the form: